 - Preheat your oven to 375°F.

-- Combine the peanut butter, almond flour, and maple syrup in a large bowl.
+- Combine the peanut butter, almond flour, maple syrup, and a tiny pinch of salt in a large bowl.
 Use a big spoon to mush it all together.
 (My peanut butter was in the fridge, so I let it sit in a warm place for a bit to make this easier.)

 - Roll the dough into balls the size of golf-ball.
 (I made 14 balls.)

 - Put the coconut sugar in a small bowl and roll each ball in the sugar, until well coated.

 - Place the sugar-coated balls on a parchment-lined baking sheet.